stevelee2497/SourceBase/README.md

 ## Features
 - Simple and logical solution structure with multiple layers of projects: API -> Services -> Core
-- Entity Framework with SQL Server DB
+- Entity Framework and .NET 8
+- Exception filter, Model binding validation, Audit log interceptors
-- Customized ef identity authentication with additional user info and role based authorization
+- Customized ef identity authentication with additional user info and role based authorization: N/A
-- Exception filter
-- Email service with SendGrid provider for OTP confirmation, email confirmation, forgot password, reset password
+- Email service with SendGrid provider for OTP confirmation, email confirmation, forgot password, reset password: N/A
-- Audit trail for edit and delete actions
-- Payment service with Stripe
+- Payment service with Stripe: N/A
+- Logging mechanism: N/A
+- Docker support: N/A